hanhanwu/Hanhan-Machine-Learning-Model-Implementation/PriceModels_ReadMe.txt

    * Gaissian Weight function: the weight is 1 when the distance is 0, the weight is always larger than 0, so it is always be able to make predictions.

 4. cross_validation.py
  * Using cross validation to test a model.
-In this code, the model is KNN(un-weighted and weighted)
+In this code, the model is KNN(un-weighted and weighted).
+ * With the help of cross validation, we can tune the parameters of the model to see which set of parameters give better results without getting overfit.